carynbear/carynbear.github.io/programmingstudy.md

 - Students need to get parent consent for participating in the study.
 Participation is completely voluntary.

 ### _**Teacher’s Responsibility**_
-Teachers need to give students two links that will be provided for them and that’s it!
+Teachers need to give students two links and that’s it!
 - One link is a link to an online [permission form]() and the other is a link to [the interest form]().
 - This is a great activity for students to complete at the end of the year.
 - Results from the study can help you inform your curriculum in the future.